erdincyasan/static-quizapp/README.md

 # quiz
-#You can see the application from below link
+#You can see the application from this link :
 https://erdincyasan.github.io/static-quizapp/